hirosystems/docs/docs/get-started/running-api-node.md

   postgres:alpine
 ```

-You can verify the running Postgres instance on port `5432` with the command
+You can verify the running Postgres instance on port `5432` with the command.

 ```sh
 docker ps --filter name=postgres